Shari Ahmad: Military career

 In 1969, Lieutenant Colonel H.F.
 Burrows presented individual awards to the members of the Platoon No.5 of 'B' Company for winning the Seri Begawan Shield's shooting competition, held at Berakas Camp.
-As the winning team's captain, Shari Ahmad received the Seri Begawan Shield for his achievement.
-On 11 August 1994, he was appointed as the commander of the RBLF, succeeding Husin Ahmad in that role before being replaced himself by Jaafar Abdul Aziz on 28 October 1999.
+As the winning team's captain, he received the shield for his achievement.
+On 11 August 1994, he was appointed as the Commander of the Royal Brunei Land Force, succeeding Husin Ahmad in that role before being replaced himself by Jaafar Abdul Aziz on 28 October 1999.

 Major General Shari took command of the Royal Brunei Armed Forces on 31 August 1999.
 He attended the 2nd Asia-Pacific Chiefs of Defence Conference in Honolulu, that same year.
-On 16 February 2001, Shari made a farewell visit to the Members of the Armed Forces of the Royal Brunei Armed Services (ATPBDB) at Bolkiah Garrison.
+On 16 February 2001, Shari made a farewell visit to the members of the armed forces of the Royal Brunei Armed Services (ATPBDB) at Bolkiah Garrison.
 Later on 2 April, Sultan Hassanal Bolkiah accepted an audience to him and his successor.

 Personal life

-His residence was reported to be in Rampayoh of Labi, Belait District.
+His residence was reported to be in Rampayoh of Labi in the Belait District.
 After his time in the military, he became the President of Veterans Association Royal Brunei Armed Forces (VARBAF).
 Notably, he previously held the position of President of the Veterans Confederation of ASEAN (Veconac).
 Launched in November 2014, the double-decker cruise ship MV Sentosa is run by a local business, Sha-Zan Marine, under the direction of the retired Shari Ahmad.